6 German folk festivals besides Oktoberfest

-Düsseldorf likewise has an airport (airport code: DUS).
-As this city is located relative close to the Dutch border, you can even fly to the Netherlands and then go to Düsseldorf by a rental car or train.
-In this case I recommend you to fly to the Dutch city Eindhoven which is closest to the German border.
+Düsseldorf likewise has an airport (airport code: DUS) and you can take a flight* directly to this city.
+As this city is located relative close to the Dutch border, you can even fly to Netherlands and then go to Düsseldorf by a rental car or train.
+In this case I recommend you to fly to the Dutch city Eindhoven* which is closest to the German border.
 Thus, you could visit two countries during one vacation.

 In the year 2015 there were about 790.000 visitors at Kiliani and I recommend you to visit this event if you decide to visit Würzburg.